Book a demo

 What Are Cost Metrics in Marketing (and Which Ones Should You Track)?

-If you're aiming to make the most of your marketing budget, optimize your spending, or simply understand where your money is going, you'll want to look at marketing cost metrics.
-But what exactly are marketing cost metrics, and which ones should you be tracking?
+If you're aiming to make the most of your marketing budget or understand where your money is going, you’ll want to look at marketing cost metrics.

 What are marketing cost metrics?